Oh, your poor, sad patio. Not a comfy seat to be had, and that cracked concrete . . . well, it probably looked really great when disco was king.

 Regardless of where you live, plants raised off the ground are typically healthier and have fewer pests and diseases, including critters digging them up.
 The plants are easier to reach for maintenance (no more bending over to weed).
-Finally, you can get an extra layer of privacy — and a blocked view of your neighbors’ trash cans — by adding plants to a fence or garden wall.
+Finally, you can get an extra layer of privacy — and block the view of your neighbors’ trash cans — by adding plants to a fence or garden wall.

 A few tips: You can plant a vertical garden in sun or shade, but choose plants according to where you intend to put them.
 Plants in a vertical garden tend to dry out quickly, so use potting soil to retain moisture better.
 Lavender and other woody varieties of plants are hard to train to grow upward, which doesn’t matter if you’re using pots.
 If you’re training plants to grow upward on a surface, though, consider herbaceous varieties, which have soft, green stems.

 You can start simple, like leaning an old ladder against a wall and using the steps as shelves for plants.
 Or using landscape fabric to create a vertical herb garden.

 #9 Mix and Match Seating Instead of Buying a Patio Set

 If your outdoor furniture needs a refresh, buying a patio set isn’t the only way to go.
 You don’t need a whole set if you have a table and a chair or two that look (almost) new, but others may look a little too — uh, lived in.
 How about that chair leg your dog, Sophie, used as a chew bone?
 That one has to go.

 Or maybe you don’t have condition problems, but you don’t want a cookie-cutter look.